J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Conclusions

 \section{Conclusions}

-We have presented the stellar mass function of quiescent and star-forming galaxies at $0.05 \leq {\rm z} \leq 0.2$ based on high-quality photometric data from J-PLUS DR3.
-Using a sample of $890\,844$ galaxies selected with $r_{0} \leq 20$ mag and $0.05 < {\rm z} < 0.20$, we derived stellar masses and star formation rates via SED fitting with \texttt{CIGALE}, and separated galaxy populations based on their specific SFRs.
-The main conclusions of our study are:
+We presented the SMF of Q and SF galaxies at $0.05 \leq z \leq 0.2$ based on high-quality photometric data from J-PLUS DR3.
+Using a sample of $890\,844$ galaxies selected with $r_{0} \leq 20$ mag and $0.05 < z < 0.20$, we derived stellar masses and SFRs via SED fitting with \texttt{CIGALE} and separated galaxy populations based on their specific SFRs.
+The main conclusions of our study are as follows.

-\begin{itemize} \item \textbf{Physical properties from SED fitting:} Stellar masses and sSFRs obtained with \texttt{CIGALE} show good agreement with results from spectroscopic studies \citep{puertas2017aperture} and empirical scaling relations \citep{taylor2011galaxy}, with typical uncertainties of $0.2-0.3$ dex.
-These results confirm the reliability of J-PLUS DR3 data for deriving galaxy properties from optical photometry alone.

-\item \textbf{Stellar population separation:} A threshold of $\log(\mathrm{sSFR}/\mathrm{yr}^{-1}) = -10.2$ was determined empirically from the bimodal distribution of galaxies in the $M_\star$--$\mathrm{sSFR}$ plane.
-This value, consistent with previous studies, effectively distinguishes between star-forming and quiescent galaxies without requiring extrapolations into neither the ultraviolet nor the infrared.

-\item \textbf{Stellar mass functions:} We computed the SMFs for total, quiescent, and star-forming galaxies using the $1/V_{\mathrm{max}}$ method and accounted for stellar mass completeness and Eddington bias.
+Stellar mass functions.
+We computed the SMFs for total, Q, and SF galaxies using the $1/V_{\mathrm{max}}$ method, accounting for stellar mass completeness and Eddington bias.
 All three SMFs are well described by single Schechter functions and are consistent with the literature.
-Quiescent galaxies dominate at $\log M_{\star} > 10$ dex, with a larger number density of star-forming galaxies at lower stellar masses.
-Quiescent galaxies account for $45$\% of the number density in the local Universe at $\log M_{\star} > 9$ dex, but for $75$\% of the stellar mass density.
+Quiescent galaxies dominate at $\log M_{\star} > 10$ dex, while SF galaxies are more numerous at lower stellar masses.
+Quiescent galaxies account for $45$\% of the number density in the local Universe at $\log M_{\star} > 9$ dex, but $75$\% of the stellar mass density.

-\item \textbf{Quiescent fraction:} The fraction of quiescent galaxies increases by $40$\% per dex in stellar mass, as expected from mass-dependent quenching, reaching $f_{\rm Q} > 0.95$ at $\log M_{\star} > 11$ dex.
-Our measured quiescent fraction lies between the values obtained from previous studies, reinforcing the robustness of our classification.
+Quiescent fraction.
+The fraction of Q galaxies increases by $40$\% per dex in stellar mass, as expected from mass-dependent quenching, reaching $f_{\rm Q} > 0.95$ at $\log M_{\star} > 11$ dex.
+Our measured Q fraction lies between the values obtained in previous studies, reinforcing the robustness of our classification.

-\item \textbf{Cosmic variance:} Given the large effective area covered by J-PLUS DR3 ($2\,881\,\mathrm{deg}^2$), the impact of cosmic variance on our SMF measurements is minor.
-Using the prescription from Moster et al. (2011), we estimate relative uncertainties due to cosmic variance to be below 1\% for $\log M_\star < 11.5$ dex.
+Cosmic variance.
+Given the large effective area covered by J-PLUS DR3 ($2\,881\,\mathrm{deg}^2$), the impact of cosmic variance on our SMF measurements is minor.
+Using the prescription of Moster et al. (2011), we estimate relative uncertainties due to cosmic variance to be below 1\% for $\log M_\star < 11.5$ dex.